rischuhm/docker-compose-wp-duplicator/README.md

 Continue now with the instructions from point 6.

-In step 2 of the cloning script, enter the following values:
+In the Setup step of the cloning script, enter the following values and then hit the validate button:
 + Action: Revome All Data
 + Host: db
 + Database: exampledb